Top 10 Google Dorks for Bug Bounty Hunters

 inurl:wp-content OR inurl:wp-includes site:example.com

-8. PHP Errors and Warnings
+8. PHP Errors

 filetype:php intext:"fatal error" site:example.com